 Entry into the Master’s Degree Program

-The master’s degree program is intended to serve as a terminal degree.
+The master’s degree in Economics program is intended to serve as a terminal degree.
 A student with a bachelor’s degree must meet Graduate School admissions requirements with a grade point average of 2.7.
-Application for entry to the master’s degree program should be made at the Graduate School website, gradschool.siu.edu.
+Application for entry to the master’s degree in Economics program should be made at the Graduate School website, gradschool.siu.edu.

-The master’s degree prepares students for positions in government and business and for teaching at the junior college level.
-The general requirements for the Master’s degree may be conveniently classified under two broad headings, course and hour requirements and research requirements.
+The master’s degree in Economics prepares students for positions in government and business and for teaching at the junior college level.
+The general requirements for the Master’s degree in Economics may be conveniently classified under two broad headings, course-hour requirements and research requirements.

 Course and Hour Requirements

-Those students who plan to receive the Master’s degree as a terminal degree are required to have the following courses:
+Those students who plan to receive the Master’s degree in Economics as a terminal degree are required to have the following courses:

 *For graduate credit

-Each master’s student must take at least one graduate director-approved, two-course specialization.
-In addition, each master’s student must accumulate a minimum total of 30 graduate-level semester hours approved by the director of graduate studies.
-Each master’s student must take at least one graduate director approved, two-course specialization.
-In addition, each master’s student must accumulate a minimum total of 30 graduate-level semester hours approved by the director of graduate studies.
-Of this minimum, 21 hours must be in Economics courses, excluding ECON 408, 440, 441, 443, 507, and 590, and 50% must be in 500-level courses.
+Each master’s in Economics student must accumulate a minimum total of 30 graduate-level credit hours approved by the director of graduate studies.
+Each master’s in Economics student must take at least one graduate director approved, two-course specialization.
+Twenty-one credit hours must be in Economics courses, excluding ECON 440, ECON 441, ECON 507, and ECON 590, and 50% must be in 500-level courses.

-A Master of Arts degree will be awarded upon completion of a research paper and the course and hour requirements.
-The research paper is counted as three semester hours of credit as ECON 598.
+A Master of Arts in Economics degree will be awarded upon completion of a research paper and the course and hour requirements.
+The research paper is counted as three credit hours as ECON 598.
 For electronic submission requirements, please go to gradschool.siu.edu/current-students/thesis-dissertation-researchpaper/etd-overview.php.
 Here you will find detailed information concerning the electronic submission requirements.
-One copy is to be submitted to the Department of Economics prior to graduation.
-Under this option, the student must take an additional graduatelevel course for three semester hours.
+One copy is to be submitted to the School of Analytics, Finance, and Economics prior to graduation.
+Under this option, the student must take an additional graduate level course for three credit hours, as the research paper only constitutes three of the necessary 30 credit hours.

-A Master of Science degree will be awarded upon completion of a master’s thesis and the course and hour requirements.
-The thesis shall be supervised by a committee of at least three members of the graduate faculty and will be counted for six semester hours of credit as ECON 599.
-(Thus the thesis constitutes six of the required 30 semester hours).
+A Master of Science in Economics degree will be awarded upon completion of a master’s thesis and the course and hour requirements.
+The thesis shall be supervised by a committee of at least three members of the graduate faculty and will be counted for six credit hours as ECON 599.
+(Thus the thesis constitutes six of the required 30 credit hours).
 The student is required to submit the thesis electronically to the Graduate School.
 For electronic submission requirements, please go to gradschool.siu.edu/current-students/thesis-dissertation-researchpaper/etd-overview.php.
 Here you will find detailed information concerning the electronic submission requirements.
-One copy of the thesis is to be submitted to the Department of Economics prior to graduation.
+One copy of the thesis is to be submitted to the School of Analytics, Finance, and Economics prior to graduation.

 Course Requirements and Qualifying Exam

-In the student’s first year (Fall/Spring) of graduate work he/she will be required to take the following courses:
+In the student’s first year (Fall/Spring) of graduate work, they will be required to take the following courses:

 Fields of Specialization

 A student is required to take two specialized fields in economics.
 In addition, the student is required to pass a written examination (after completion of the appropriate course work for credit) in one specialized field at the end of the second year.
-The Department of Economics offers the following fields of specialization: economic development, international economics, monetary theory and policy, applied microeconomics, advanced economic theory, and finance.
+The School of Analytics, Finance, and Economics offers the following fields of specialization: economic development, international economics, monetary theory and policy, and finance.
 A student will be allowed to take a field exam at most two times.

 Other Required Courses